lemunozm/message-io/README.md

 The following example shows a client that can connect to the previous server.
 It sends a message each second to the server and listen its echo response.
 Changing the `Transport::FramedTcp` to `Udp` or `Ws` will change the underlying transport used.
-You can create the number of connections you want at the same time, without any extra thread.

 ```rust,no_run
 use message_io::node::{self, NodeEvent};